On adaptive posterior concentration rates: Further results and discussion

-Previous to this work, suboptimal asymptotic behaviour of posterior distributions has been observed for specific loss functions. \citet{arbeletal:13} shows for instance that a random truncation prior with minimax adaptive (up to a $\log n$ term) posterior concentration rate under $L^2$ loss leads to significantly suboptimal posterior concentration rate and (and risk) under pointwise loss.
+Previous to this work, suboptimal asymptotic behaviour of posterior distributions has been observed for specific loss functions.
+Arbel, Gayraud and and Rousseau \cite{arbeletal13} shows, for instance, that a random truncation prior with minimax adaptive (up to a $\log n$ term) posterior concentration rate under $L^2$ loss leads to significantly suboptimal posterior concentration rate and (and risk) under pointwise loss.

 To our knowledge, the question of the existence of adaptive minimax posterior concentration rates when $\ell$ is the pointwise loss or even the sup-norm loss $L^\infty$ has been an open question until now.
-A consequence of our results is the explicit construction of priors that lead to adaptive concentration rates for various loss functions (including the sup-norm $L^\infty$) .
-Given a prior $\pi$ and a loss function $\ell$, the best achievable rate of concentration of the posterior distribution is intimately linked to the geometry of the experiment $\mathcal E^n = \{P_\theta^n,\theta \in \Theta\}$ in the most classical sense of Le Cam (see for instance \citet{LeCam:Yang:86}), expressed through the pre-metric $d$.
-The behaviour of such a pair $(\ell, d)$ is reminiscent of several phenomena in minimax theory: these include estimation of linear functionals \citet{donoho:liu}, constrained risk inequalities \citet{brown:low:96, Cai:Low:05, Cai:Low:Zhao:04} or the existence of adaptive confidence sets (\citet{Low:97, cai:low:04}).
+A consequence of our results is the explicit construction of priors that lead to adaptive concentration rates for various loss functions (including the sup-norm $L^\infty$).
+Given a prior $\pi$ and a loss function $\ell$, the best achievable rate of concentration of the posterior distribution is intimately linked to the geometry of the experiment $\mathcal E^n = \{P_\theta^n,\theta\in\Theta\}$ in the most classical sense of Le Cam (see, e.g., \cite {LeCamYang86}), expressed through the pre-metric $d$.
+The behaviour of such a pair $(\ell, d)$ is reminiscent of several phenomena in minimax theory: these include estimation of linear functionals \cite {donoholiu}, constrained risk inequalities \cite {brownlow96,CaiLow05,CaiLowZhao04} or the existence of adaptive confidence sets \cite{Low97,cailow04}.
 In all these studies, a key ingredient is the behaviour of a $(\ell, d)$ modulus of continuity

 that quantifies the maximal error in the desired $\ell$-loss for a prescribed statistical distance $\epsilon$ induced by the experiment $\mathcal E^n$ via the intrinsic pre-metric $d$.
-More precisely, if there are two sequences $\epsilon_n>0$ and $\theta_n \in \Theta,$ such that $d(\theta_0, \theta_n) \leq \epsilon_n$ implies that there exists no convergent test of
+More precisely, if there are two sequences $\epsilon_n>0$ and $\theta_n \in\Theta$, such that $d(\theta_0, \theta_n) \leq\epsilon_n$ implies that there exists no convergent test of